zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   on the value of this flag.
 Default value: OFF.
 - ``SYMMETRIC_INITIAL_ATTESTATION``: Select symmetric initial attestation.
   Default value: OFF.
-- ``ATTEST_INCLUDE_TEST_CODE``: The initial attestation implementation is instrumented with additional test code.
-This is required in order to run some of the initial attestation regression tests.
-  These tests are not required to be run by platform integrators, and are only meant to be used for development or modification of the initial attestation implementation.
-  Default value: OFF.
 - ``ATTEST_STACK_SIZE``- Defines the stack size of the Initial Attestation Partition.
 This value mainly depends on the build type(debug, release and minisizerel) and compiler.